ModelEarth/useeio.js/footprint/README.md

 ## Build for new State Models

+On Sept 15, 2024 - Lakshit and Anubhav fixed the [tslib error](https://github.com/USEPA/useeio.js/issues/2) in the npm build which resulted in a new dist/useeio.js and dist/useeio.min.js files.

+We're not sure if the fix will now get the new state models working.

+If the useeio_widgets.js file doesn't change we'll need to figure out what needs to be done for the new 50 state model structure.

 1. Fork the useeio-widgets repo (Have Loren sync with the parent USEPA repo.) https://github.com/modelearth/useeio-widgets